 C-list CEs are sometimes referred to by FHWA as CEs not requiring documentation (see Categorical Exclusions in FHWA Technical Advisory T 6640.8A).
-Because MAP-21 expanded the list of actions typically qualifying as a CE under 23 CFR 771.117(c), there are now more c-listed ("undocumented") CEs that must be reviewed for unusual circumstances and for impacts under other applicable environmental laws and regulations (Section 4(f), Section 106, the Endangered Species Act (ESA), the Clean Water Act, the Clean Air Act, FHWA noise regulations, etc.).
-"Undocumented" in a general sense means there is no stand-alone "Environmental Document" (as defined by CEQ 40 CFR 1508.1(k)).
+Because MAP-21 expanded the list of actions typically qualifying as a CE under 23 CFR 771.117(c), there are now more c-listed ("undocumented") CEs that must be reviewed for unusual circumstances and for impacts under other applicable environmental laws and regulations (Section 4(f), Section 106, the Endangered

+Species Act (ESA), the Clean Water Act, the Clean Air Act, FHWA noise regulations, etc.).
+"Undocumented" in a general sense means there is no stand-alone "Environmental Document" (as defined by 42 U.S.C.
+4336e).
 However, some level of documentation is necessary to ensure the appropriate level of analysis has been conducted and is contained in the Project File.
 The Environmental Planner is required to certify that the project's CE determination is consistent with all legal requirements.

 "Activities that do not involve or lead directly to construction" such as procurement and installation with no potential to impact the environment may be approved with a (c)(1) CE Checklist prepared without additional technical review.
 These are activities which do not result in physical construction in the traditional sense of the word.
-Examples of actions that qualify for a (c)(1) CE include funding authorizations, such as those for materials procurement and equipment purchase, design exceptions, vehicle purchases such as street sweepers, as well as software and control equipment for existing hardware or sign purchase and installation on existing infrastructure such as signposts and federally-funded early right-of-way acquisition.
+Examples of actions that qualify for a (c)(1) CE include funding authorizations, such as those for materials procurement and equipment purchase, "design decisions", vehicle purchases such as street sweepers, as well as software and control equipment for existing hardware or sign purchase and installation on existing infrastructure such as signposts and federally-funded early right-of-way acquisition.
 A decision that a project qualifies for a (c)(1) is made at the senior planning manager level.
 A Section 106 "no potential" memo may be needed as applicable.

-Note: Design exceptions for projects on the National Highway System (NHS) require a NEPA approval regardless of project funding.
-Approval of design exceptions is considered by FHWA to be a federal administrative action as specified in 23 CFR 771.107(c) and therefore requires compliance with NEPA.
+Note: Design decisions (formerly "design exceptions") for projects on the National Highway System (NHS) require a NEPA approval regardless of project funding.
+Approval of design decisions is considered by FHWA to be a federal administrative action as specified in 23 CFR 771.107(c) and therefore requires compliance with NEPA.
 FHWA guidance specifies that for design exceptions "the Federal Action is the approval of the design exception and not the project."
 See questions 12 through 14 of the FHWA Guidance on NHS Design Standards and Design Exceptions.
+Also, approval of deviations from applicable design standards approved on the Interstate requires a project conformity determination per 40 CFR §§ 93.101, 93.102.